 The Trustee uses best endeavours to make as full a disclosure as it can, subject to overriding constraints of reasonable time and cost for doing so.
-The Trustee is actively working with its investment managers to continue to improve the quality of the data supplied for these purposes over time.
+The Trustee is actively working with its investment managers to improve the quality of the data supplied for these purposes over time.

 No data has been treated as unobtainable.
-For the secure income alternative assets, where data was not available, the Trustee has used lagged data to populate the gaps.
-These figures are highlighted on the following pages.
+Where data was not available, the Trustee has obtained estimates from its investment consultant to populate any gaps in data obtained from investment managers based on data available for similar funds.
+These estimates are highlighted on the following pages.
+The Trustee will consider the use of the estimates in the baseline data when considering any change to future targets.